 What is familial chylomicronemia syndrome?

-Familial chylomicronemia syndrome (FCS) is a rare, autosomal recessive disorder of chylomicron metabolism characterized by impaired clearance of triglyceride (TG)-rich lipoproteins from plasma, leading to severe hypertriglyceridemia (HTG [TG levels >10 mmol/L] (>885 mg/dL)) and the abnormal persistence of chylomicrons in fasting plasma.1–3
+Familial chylomicronemia syndrome (FCS) is a rare, autosomal recessive disorder of chylomicron metabolism that results from loss-of-function mutations within the genes that encode key checkpoint molecules in lipolysis.1 FCS is characterized by impaired clearance of triglyceride (TG)-rich lipoproteins from plasma, leading to severe hypertriglyceridemia (HTG [TG levels >10 mmol/L] [>885 mg/dL]) and the abnormal persistence of chylomicrons in fasting plasma.1–3

 What are chylomicrons?

-Onset of FCS is typically in childhood or early adulthood, usually presenting with episodes of abdominal pain, recurrent acute pancreatitis, eruptive cutaneous xanthomata, and hepatosplenomegaly.
-It is often associated with failure to thrive, together with relatively low levels of all other classes of lipoprotein fractions.3,5 Approximately 25% of affected children develop symptoms before the age of one and the majority develop symptoms before 10 years of age.
-Males and females are affected equally.5
+FCS onset is typically during childhood or early adulthood, usually presenting with episodes of abdominal pain and recurrent acute pancreatitis (AP).1 It is often associated with failure to thrive.3,4 Approximately 25% of affected children develop symptoms before the age of 1 and the majority develop symptoms before 10 years of age.4

 What causes FCS?